 What are the signs of pregnancy?

 Implantation bleeding/spotting: After fertilisation, the fertilized egg moves from the fallopian tube to the uterus.
 Implantation of the baby in the womb may cause slight bleeding (or commonly called spotting) and this occurs 10 to 12 days after fertilisation.
 Although this is commonly confused with menstrual bleeding, it is actually seen a few days after ovulation and before normal menstrual flow.
-It is also far smaller than the normal flow of blood.
+In addition, it is also far smaller than the normal flow of blood.

 Vaginal discharge: Some women may also have thick milky white/clear discharge.
 You might also see changes in the cervical mucus as the pregnancy matures.

 Tenderness of the breasts: Progesterone, “the pregnancy hormone”, rapidly rises after implantation.
 This hormone causes the body to start getting ready for the baby.
 A major part is the production of breast milk via an increase/maturation in breast lobules/size.

 Nausea a.k.a morning sickness: According to Nollywood movies, this is the most distinct sign of pregnancy.
 While it is not so dramatic, early morning sickness is a pretty distinct sign of pregnancy.
 However, this mostly occurs in the later stages of pregnancy and by the time it is significant enough, you would have had a positive pregnancy test.

 In all, the surest way to know you are pregnant is through an urine or blood pregnancy test.
 As stated earlier, these are not sure-fire pointers.
 In fact, some women can have a cryptic pregnancy that goes undetected.
 However, in combination, they paint a pretty good picture of your pregnancy status.